james-2142/pdf2kmz/README.md

 Because I don't want you to get lost, you should test that the generated kmz file displays correctly before you use it in the field.

+* Load the kmz into QGIS Desktop.
+It will only import the kml file, and will display bounding boxes for all of the tiles.
+If you keep the intermediate files `-k` you can also import the image in the `warped` subdirectory.
+The bounding boxes from the kml file should overlap the warped image nicely.
+You can also use the `QuickMapServices` plugin to load the OSM maps layer.
+The features should overlap with the OSM map.

 * Load the kmz into Garmins's BaseCamp software and verify that the map is oriented as it should.
 You can do this by comparing it to base map or creating a custom map using another method.

 * Load the custom map onto you GPS, then zoom and pan until you can see the map.
 Verify that it is oriented correctly against the basemap.

 Always have a backup navigation method in the field - electronic devices and batteries fail.

 ## Issues

-I've only tested this using Vicmap 25k products with my own Garmin eTrex 20x, your mileage may vary with other maps.
+I've tested this using Vicmap 25k products with my own Garmin eTrex 20x, your mileage may vary with other maps.
+I've done some limited testing with NSW Spatial Services Georeferenced PDF Topographic Map Series and is now working.

 The auto-clipping feature `-c` tries to find the outer gridlines of the map and use that to clip.
-It works well with the Vicmap products, and may work with other maps.
-Clip using the neatline (if available) if this doesn't work is an option.
+It works well with the Vicmap and NSW Spatial Services' products, and may work with other maps.
+Clip using the neatline (if available) if this doesn't work.

+The Vicmap neatline aligns with the outer gridlines, so works very well.
+The neatline for the NSW Spatial Services does not align with the gridlines, and sits well outside, and isn't suitable for clipping.
+Use the auto-clipping option or specify an alternative.

 # License